Adult Ear Nose Throat specialist, Singapore

 - Genetic testing: There are over 200 types of genetic hearing loss.
 Contrary to common perception, 75% of newborns or young with hearing loss do not have parents or relatives with hearing loss.
 The only way to exclude genetic cause is to do an appropriate blood test guided by history.
 In Singapore, 40% of patients with unknown cause of hearing loss and other body systems normally have a Connexin 26 gene mutation.
 Knowing the genetic cause guides management over a lifetime, as there may be associated eye, kidney, heart or thyroid problems.
 It also suggests the progression and prognosis of hearing loss, besides helping families interested in determining the chances of hearing loss in future offspring.

-- Tinnitus testing: Hearing tests include high frequencies testing.
-A Tinnitus Questionnaire and Tinnitus pitch matching.
+- Tinnitus testing: Hearing tests include high frequencies testing, specific tinnitus questionnaires and tinnitus pitch-matching.

 - Topical ear drops, oral medications, and temporary cotton stents can help ear wax, and infectious, traumatic causes.

 - Gentle ear cleaning and culture sensitivity of infection fluids, removal of wax and foreign bodies under light microscopic visualization and fine instrumentation.

 - Hearing aids – a wide range of brands, sizes, types and degrees of sophistication, with customized choices for different ages and listening situations.